 What is Wellbutrin?
 Also known by its generic name, bupropion, Wellbutrin is an antidepressant and smoking cessation aid, meaning it’s used to treat depression and quit smoking.

 Wellbutrin can also be used to prevent depression caused by seasonal affective disorder (SAD).
 Like other medications, while effective when used for its intended purposes, Wellbutrin withdrawal symptoms can occur in people who become physically dependent on the drug.
-Today we’re looking into Wellbutrin withdrawals and why they occur.
+Today Banyan Treatment Centers Pompano is looking into withdrawal from Wellbutrin and why it occurs.

 How Does Wellbutrin Work?